JoshuaSmeda/thehive_sla_monitor/README.md

 ```

 Alternatively you can use ```ngrok.com``` to tunnel if you do not wish to use a webserver.
-This is discoraged due to the potential security risks associated.
+This is discouraged due to the potential security risks associated with this.

 ## Create sysinitv service on Linux (Debian):